-We’re casting for three dynamic and energetic performers to join our SPARK! team in 2021.
+We’re casting for two dynamic and energetic performers to join our SPARK! team in 2021.

 Spark! is a high-tech extravaganza of amazing drumming, stunning costumes, dynamic choreography and – LIGHT!
 Lots of light!